jeastham1993/serverless-cloudflare/README.md

 [LINK](./src/axum-postgres/)

 An example of using the Axum web framework inside a CloudFlare worker, connecting to a Postgres databases.
+To use this example, you will need to set 4 environment variables against your CloudFlare worker:

+- DB_HOST
+- DB_NAME
+- DB_USER
+- DB_PASS

 ## Router + KV